k1LoW/runn/docs/designs/id.md

 Generate IDs using an array of absolute paths in reverse order.

+**Why reverse order:**

+When rerun a failed runbook, the runbook itself may be modified, but the file path of the runbook is rarely changed.
+In other words, the file path can be used for ID generation.

+However, the environment to rerun a failed runbook may be different.
+That is, absolute paths are different.

+Therefore, we utilize the leaves of the file path tree.

 #### STEP 1.
 Per-runbook processing

 Given the following file paths.